guppyfish123/SOC_Lab/Installation/Cortex.md

 <br>

 ### Cortex
-Now that we have elasticsearch running we can startup cortex by using command:
+Now that Elasticsearch is running, we can startup Cortex with the following commands:
 ```bash
 sudo systemctl enable cortex
 sudo systemctl start cortex
 ```
-To check that cortex has started up without failure, use command:
+To check if Cortex has started successfully, use the command:
 ```bash
 sudo systemctl status cortex
 ```
-In event that cortex fails to start, you can check the logs using:
+If Cortex fails to start, you can examine the logs using:
 ```bash
 journalctl -u cortex -n 100